IBM-Cloud/terraform-provider-ibm/website/docs/r/is_vpc_address_prefix.html.markdown

 ```

-## Argument Reference
+## Argument reference

-The following arguments are supported:

-* `name` - (Required, string) The address prefix name.
-* `vpc` - (Required, Forces new resource, string) The vpc id.
-* `zone` - (Required, Forces new resource, string) Name of the zone.
+Review the argument references that you can specify for your resource.

-* `cidr` - (Required, Forces new resource, string) The CIDR block for the address prefix.
+- `cidr` - (Required, Forces new resource, String) The CIDR block for the address prefix.
-* `is_default` - (Optional, string) Makes the prefix as default prefix for this zone in this VPC.
+- `is_default` - (Optional, String) Makes the prefix as default prefix for this zone in this VPC.
+- `name` - (Required, String) The address prefix name.No.
+- `vpc` - (Required, Forces new resource, String) The VPC ID.
+- `zone` - (Required, Forces new resource, String) The name of the zone.

-## Attribute Reference
+## Attribute reference

-In addition to all arguments above, the following attributes are exported:
+In addition to all argument reference list, you can access the following attribute reference after your resource is created.

-* `id` - The id of the address prefix.
+- `id` - (String) The ID of the address prefix.
-* `has_subnets` - Indicates whether subnets exist with addresses from this prefix.
+- `has_subnets`- (Bool) Indicates whether subnets exist with addresses from this prefix.

 ## Import

-ibm_is_vpc_address_prefix can be imported using using VPC ID and VPC Addressprefix  ID, eg
+The `ibm_is_vpc_address_prefix` resource can be imported by using the VPC ID and VPC address prefix ID.

+**Syntax**

 ```
-$ terraform import ibm_is_vpc_address_prefix.example d7bec597-4726-451f-8a63-e62e6f19c32c/a1aaa111-1111-111a-1a11-a11a1a11a11a
+$ terraform import ibm_is_vpc_address_prefix.example <vpc_ID>/<address_prefix_ID>
 ```